-Image Charting a shared groundwater future in rural, southern Arizona with the community Nov.
+Image Charting a Shared Groundwater Future in Rural, Southern Arizona with the Community Nov.
 19, 2025 In the small town of Patagonia, Arizona, nestled in the rolling hills south of Tucson, water has long been both a defining feature and a pressing concern.
-Established as a railroad and mining hub in the late 1800s, Patagonia has transformed over time into a community prized for its unique character, rich ecology and abundant birding opportunities.
 Read more

 Image How U of A Students Braved the Summer Sun to Help Communities Become Heat Resilient Nov.
 5, 2025 In the middle of a Tucson summer, the stretch of Oracle Road between Prince and River roads might just be the worst place to hang out all day.
 There is little shade to hide from the unforgiving sun.
 And the urban environment, with all its cars and asphalt, soaks up the sunlight and traps the heat for hours.
 Read more